 The most fundamental rule is ensuring the property presents good value.
 This means analyzing the price per square foot in relation to both location and quality.
 Investors should compare similar properties in the area to determine whether the asking price aligns with the market.
 Buying at a fair price, or ideally below market value, creates a strong foundation for future resale gains.

-However, value isn’t just about the lowest price—it’s about what the price includes.
+However, value isn’t just about the lowest price.
+It’s about what the price includes.
 Some developments offer premium amenities, prime locations, and superior build quality that justify a higher price per square foot.
-Investors should factor in not only the initial purchase price but also long-term maintenance costs, potential homeowners association (HOA) fees, and the overall appreciation rate of the area.
-A lower price in a declining neighborhood may not be a better investment than a slightly higher price in an up-and-coming district.
+Investors should factor in not only the initial purchase price but also long-term maintenance costs, potential homeowners association fees, and the overall appreciation rate of the area.

 2. A Favorable Payment Plan is Key